-I wrote the book Free State of Jones for professional and personal reasons.
+I wrote The Free State of Jones: Mississippi’s Longest Civil War for professional and personal reasons.
 As both a historian and an individual, I am on the hunt for ordinary people who commit extraordinary acts.
 I am especially drawn to those who confront systems of power in unlikely ways alongside unlikely allies.
 In Civil War Jones County, Mississippi, deep in the so-called “solid” South, some 100 ordinary white farmers banded together to fight against the Confederate Army (a few of my distant kin were among them).
 Doing so earned them the label of outlaws.
 But outlaw means different things to different people.
 To pro-Confederate Mississippians, these were cowardly deserters.
 The core members of the Knight band, however, viewed themselves as principled Unionists.

 In my book, I struggled against writing a “Great Man” history; I did not want to portray Newt Knight as the “Rambo” of Jones County dissent.
 Rather, I dug deep into historical records from NC, SC, GA, and MS, to uncover the cultural and class roots of those families who contributed the greatest number of participants in the Jones County uprising.
 I emphasized how earlier historical events—for example, the American Revolution and the opening of the Southwestern frontier—shaped attitudes toward authority and government among these plain folks of the Old South.